LatidudeMaps/LatidudeMaps.github.io/content/portfolio/geo_map.md

 Also, this project aims to promote accessibility to highly detailed geological information for students, professionals, and enthusiasts.

 ## Key Features
-The strenght and major innovation brought from this this project is the ability to convey geological informations much better than a classic 2D geological map.
+The strenght and major innovation brought from this project is the ability to convey geological informations much better than a classic 2D geological map.
 In fact, geological features such as units, formations, faults, folds etc are all three-dimensional entities that are very difficult to explain verbally or by bidimensional supports.
 With this web map, I decided to go full on **3D Visualization**, so that the interactive map allows users to freely explore the morphology and stratigraphy of the region from customizable angles, in order to better visualisize all the complex features of this territory.
 Moreover, all the data presented in this web map are perfectly equal to the traditional Geological Map produced for this work (**[available at this link](https://drive.google.com/file/d/1mxc5Ce7-Q2MoVNeH4LmpDo_kJfvH1jBi/view)**), so you will not find discrepancies or other kind of incorrect informations.